Sarah C. M. Paine

 Navies and Soft Power: Historical Case Studies of Naval Power and the Nonuse of Military Force, co-edited with Bruce A. Elleman.
 Newport, RI: Naval War College Press, 2015.
 228 pages, paperback.
 Free Online Copy

-Naval Power and Expeditionary Wars: Peripheral Campaigns and New Theaters of Naval Warfare, co-edited with Bruce A. Elleman, London: Routledge, 2011.
-235 pages, hardback, paperback.
+Naval Power and Expeditionary Wars: Peripheral Campaigns and New Theaters of Naval Warfare, co-edited with Bruce A. Elleman.
+London: Routledge, 2011.

-Nation Building, State Building and Economic Development: Case Studies and Comparisons (edited).
+Nation Building, State Building and Economic Development: Case Studies and Comparisons.
 Armonk, NY: M.E.
 Sharpe, 2010.
-330 pages, hardback, paperback.

 US Navy Superior Civilian Service Award, 2025

-Department of the Navy Award: Civilian Service Commendation Medal, 18 June 2021, for chairing the inaugural Faculty Senate
+US Navy Civilian Service Commendation Medal, 18 June 2021, for chairing the inaugural Faculty Senate

 Fellowship: W. Glenn Campbell and Rita Ricardo-Campbell National Fellow and the Bittson National Fellow at the Hoover Institution, fall 2013–Spring 2014